A Multi-Year Experience in a Single Year

-The Baystate Medical Center Advanced MIS Fellowship offers an opportunity to acquire advanced MIS skills in all aspects of laparoscopy within an environment that fosters a mutually beneficial relationship between our fellows, the general surgery program, and the institution.
+The Baystate Medical Center Advanced MIS Fellowship offers a one-year opportunity to acquire advanced MIS skills in all aspects of laparoscopy within an environment that fosters a mutually beneficial relationship between our fellows, the general surgery program, and the institution.

-- provide further opportunity to learn cutting-edge MIS techniques via our da Vinci robot
+- opportunity to learn how to utilize our da Vinci robot

-- develop your teaching abilities, particularly related to MIS
+- chance to develop your teaching abilities, particularly related to MIS

 Tailor the MIS Fellowship to Suit Your Goals